ObolNetwork/obol-frontend-challenge/README.md

 This is a home assesment for frontend candidates

 ## Intro
-The Obol's principal mission is to catch them all the validators! 😆 so in to achieve that we need to see your CSS skills to create wondeful components
+The Obol main's mission is to catch them all! the validators of course 😆 so in matter to achieve that, we need to see your CSS skills to create wonderful components

 ## Assignment
 Given a data API located here: [Pokemon API](https://pokeapi.co/docs/v2#pokemon).